iShark5060/tc-bot/README.md

 From version 5 the bot was fully rewritten using Claude 4 Sonnet and GPT-5 Reasoning as helper, since my skills in JavaScript are not the best.
 Version 7 was converted to TypeScript via Cursor's Composer 1 to improve code quality and maintainability.

+**Current Version: 7.4.1** - Features TypeScript strict mode, automated testing with Vitest, CI/CD with GitHub Actions, and automated dependency updates with Dependabot.

 ## Requirements

-- Node.js
+- Node.js >= 25.0.0
+- npm >= 11.0.0
-- I recommend using PM2
+- PM2 (recommended for production)

 ## Configuration